unifem/cht-coupler/README.md

 # cht-coupler

-This docker image contains MOAB and CGNS.
+This is the base docker image.